moise-mulungu/mixed-react-projects/project-info/teamdm/communication-tools/august-communication-info/checklists/debugging-checklist.md

       - if a few days or weeks have passed, you might forget what you tried already.
 - preserve original code and attempted changes (within reason) because it may be useful again
   - leave code unchanged, but commented out (so you can revert back if needed).
     - within reason, that is, use your judgement.
-Some attempts are an obvious 100% dead end, so you don't need to keep useless code around, so just put a note that you tried abc and abc did not work at all and why.(ok)
+Some attempts are an obvious 100% dead end, so you don't need to keep useless code around, so just put a note that you tried abc and abc did not work at all and why.